PJ-568/WeDot-docs/src/classes/class_renderingdevice.md

 [`RID`](class_rid.md) **texture_create_shared_from_slice** ( view: [`RDTextureView`](class_rdtextureview.md), with_texture: [`RID`](class_rid.md), layer: [`int`](class_int.md), mipmap: [`int`](class_int.md), mipmaps: [`int`](class_int.md) = 1, slice_type: [TextureSliceType](#enum_renderingdevice_textureslicetype) = 0 )<div id="class_renderingdevice_method_texture_create_shared_from_slice"></div>

 Creates a shared texture using the specified `view` and the texture information from `with_texture`'s `layer` and `mipmap`.
 The number of included mipmaps from the original texture can be controlled using the `mipmaps` parameter.
 Only relevant for textures with multiple layers, such as 3D textures, texture arrays and cubemaps.
-For single-layer textures, use [`texture_create_shared`](#class_renderingdevice_method_texture_create_shared)
+For single-layer textures, use [`texture_create_shared`](class_renderingdevice.md#class_renderingdevice_method_texture_create_shared).

 For 2D textures (which only have one layer), `layer` must be `0`.